gg7/gentoo-kernel-guide/readme.md

 george@george:/usr/src/linux-stable-git-4.12.8$ make olddefconfig
 ```

-Pitfall 1: Some configs are implicit -- they are enabled by other configs:
+**Pitfall 1**: Some configs are implicit -- they are enabled by other configs:

     Symbol: TAP [=n]                                                                                                                                                                       │
     Type  : tristate                                                                                                                                                                       │